Das-Suppenbrot/ansible_update_all/README.md

 ## Usage

 1. Create the watchtower container on your machine.
+2. Change the hosts in the update-all.yaml
-2. Run the update-all.yaml file as ansible-playbook
+3. Run the update-all.yaml file as ansible-playbook

 ```bash
 ansible-playbook update-all.yaml